 Access to Services by Limited English Proficient Persons.
-Specify the methods that the State uses to provide meaningful access to the waiver by Limited English Proficient persons in accordance with the Department of Health and Human Services "Guidance to Federal Financial Assistance Recipients Regarding Title VI Prohibition Against National Origin Discrimination Affecting Limited English Proficient Persons" (68 FR 47311 - August 8, 2003):
+Specify the methods that the state uses to provide meaningful access to the waiver by Limited English Proficient persons in accordance with the Department of Health and Human Services "Guidance to Federal Financial Assistance Recipients Regarding Title VI Prohibition Against National Origin Discrimination Affecting Limited English Proficient Persons" (68 FR 47311 - August 8, 2003):

-The PIHP is required to make real-time oral interpretation services available free of charge to each potential enrollee and enrollees, and must notify enrollees that oral interpretation is available for any language.
-The PIHP is also required to ensure that translation services are provided for all written member material for any language that is spoken as a primary language for four percent or more of enrollees, or potential enrollees of a PIHP.
-Material must be available at no charge in that specific language.
+The PIHP is required to make real-time oral interpretation services available free of charge to both potential members and current members, and notify members that oral interpretation is available for any language free of charge.
+The PIHP is also required to ensure that translation services are provided for all written member material for any language that is spoken as a primary language for four percent or more of members or potential enrollees.
+Materials must be available to members at no charge.

-In addition, the DHH publishes all Medicaid application forms in English, Spanish, and Vietnamese; these forms are also available in alternative format upon request.
+In addition, the LDH publishes all Medicaid application forms in English, Spanish, and Vietnamese; these forms are also available in alternative format upon request.